REAPERtmm/Portfolio/src/content/projects/TMM_Library.md

 ### TMM_Threading

 This collection is following a lecture on **multithreading** and is a wrapper to the **thread** function of the WINAPI, with some more class to use **parallelism** on any resource.

+### TMM_Maths
+This collection contain the building blocks for maths algebra such as Vector 2, 3 and 4 dimentional.
+I intend to add the Matrix.
+Also, I implemented a simple architecture to use the SIMD with the vector which greatly improve performence while in release.
+Notably on Matrices multiplication.

 [^1]: For every C++ project i used CMake and Visual Studio